ATLAS: Adaptive Transfer Scaling Laws for Multilingual Pretraining, Finetuning, and Decoding the Curse of Multilinguality: Acknowledgements

 \section{Acknowledgements}

 We thank Luke Zettlemoyer, Catherine Arnett and Stella Biderman for helpful discussions on the paper.
-We thank Biao Zhang and Xavier Garcia for the technical disccusions and feedback on early directions.
+We thank Biao Zhang and Xavier Garcia for the technical discussions and feedback on early directions.

 \counterwithin{figure}{section} \counterwithin{table}{section}